 1. Select your programme of interest

 The most important step in the admission process is selecting the programme that is right for you.
 At this time CEITEC offers two options.
 You could study either the Advanced Nanotechnologies and Microtechnologies or Advanced Materials.
-If you have not selected your field of study yet, explore our webpages to get the information about all the research groups you could join and work on your PhD project.
+If you have not selected your field of study yet, explore our webpages for all the information regarding the research groups you could join and work on your PhD project.

-At this stage, you are expected to contact the Research Group Leader or potential tutor, whom you prefer to work with.
-You can find all the research group leaders in the section Science.
+At this stage, you are expected to contact the Research Group Leader or potential tutor whom you prefer to work with.
+You can find all the research group leaders in the Science section.

 2. Review admissions criteria, requirements, timelines and deadlines, submit a new application

 The application itself is submitted via the electronic application: e-application.
 At the e-application webpage, you should submit a new e-application.
 If you are an alumni or student at the BUT, you can use your BUT pin to create a new e-application.
 If you are not a student or alumni of BUT, you shall register as a candidate using your e-mail and password.
 After creating the new account you should fill in additional information such as: